mckoss/firebase-checkin/README.md

 }}
 ```

-Each of these aliases also has Firebase SDK configuration information in `configs`
+Each of these aliases also has Firebase SDK configuration information in the
-directory:
+`configs` directory:

 ```
 configs